 Today’s post comes courtesy of our resident Nutritionist Helen Phadnis.
 Helen is qualified up to the eyeballs when it comes to food and has helped me greatly with my blood sugar control being a type 1 diabetic.
 She’s skilled in helping athletes and couch potatoes alike achieve their nutrition goals.
-For anyone who’d like to contact her phone number is 07779 021767 or email: email@example.com.
+For anyone who’d like to contact her email to firstname.lastname@example.org.

 She’s going to be doing a regular feature or lovely healthy recipes to help us all get lean and mean!
 Watch out for the first recipe which we’ll be publishing next week.
 In her first post today she’s come up with 5 top tips How To Recover Better From Training.
 Helping you to avoid injury in the first place.
 Putting myself out of business again!
 Over to Helen…